Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 [https://docs.airbyte.com/integrations/sources/google-sheets/](https://docs.airbyte.com/integrations/sources/google-sheets/)

+### Setup SQL

+Start SQL in Docker and type the following in the command prompt.

+`docker run --name <container-name> -e -p 3306:3306 MYSQL_ROOT_PASSWORD=<password> -d mysql:latest`

+Write down <password> as you will need it to access the database.
+The username is 'root'.

 ### Setup Airbyte:

 Start up Airbyte in Docker and connect to it at [http://localhost:8000](http://localhost:8000).

-Then navigate to the Source tab and search for Google Sheets.
+Navigate to the Source tab and search for Google Sheets.

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Airbyte_2.png)

 The information we need for the source is:

+Source name: You can choose any name you like.

+Service Account Information: You will have gotten this from the Google API.
+It will be in JSON format.

+Spreadsheet Link: Click Share then Copy link in the spreadsheet to get this link.

 Now, go to the destination tab and search for MySQL.